LemonPi/lemonpi.github.io/projects/portfolio/index.md

 2. Page anchors allow parts of the page to be redirected to; makes redirect links more relevant

-3. Site and page history at the footer of each page to allow anyone interested to see my progress
+3. Site and page history at the footer of each page to allow anyone interested to see how I have progressed

 4. Dynamic scaling of page elements (including images) to accomodate for different monitor sizes and avoid stretching

-5. Thumbnail of pictures sometimes with links to full-size version to reduce loading time
+5. Thumbnail of pictures with links to full-size versions where appropriate to reduce loading time

 <div class="frames">
 <img src="picturestoolarge.png">